Nova User Guide

 Settings

-Configure in Obsidian Settings → Community Plugins → Nova → Writing Dashboard:
+Configure in Nova settings → Writing Dashboard:

 • Excluded folders — Skip folders like templates/, daily/, or archive/ from analysis.